 1. Semester Rule

-A pupil shall not represent his or her school in interscholastic athletics if he or she has:
+A pupil shall not represent their school in interscholastic athletics if they have:

 1.1 Been in attendance more than 8 semesters beyond 8th grade.

 1.2 Played four seasons beyond 8th grade in any one form of interscholastic athletics.